 Robert M Rouphail

-- Africa, Indian Ocean, Global and Environmental History, Labor, Race, Gender
+- Africa, Indian Ocean World, Environmental History (Tropical Meteorology), Empire, Race, Gender

 Beyond this project, I am also interested in global histories of mobility and technology, as well as Afro-Asian politics, decolonization, and the making of the "Third World."